 They held themselves not bold and their counsel feeble,

-Esteemed their labour as lost and all their long plotting.
+Esteemed their labour as lost and all

 Good luck to all who are going to put a bell collar on your cats this spring.